 Teen charged with murder in shooting death of Chicago postal worker Octavia Redmond

-Chicago police said the boy was arrested Monday in Cedar Rapids, Iowa, after he was identified as the person who shot and killed 48-year-old Octavia Redmond on July 19.
+The suspected killer is a 15-year-old boy.
+Police said he was arrested Monday in Cedar Rapids, Iowa, after he was identified as the person who shot and killed 48-year-old Octavia Redmond in the West Pullman neighborhood on July 19.

-In August, police released surveillance video footage of the shooting, showing the shooter getting into a Dodge Durango in the 7000 block of South Campbell Avenue before the shooting.
+In August, police released surveillance video footage of the shooting, showing the shooter getting into a stolen Dodge Durango in the 7000 block of South Campbell Avenue before the shooting.
 A second video clip showed a man getting out of the Durango near 121st and Harvard, running across the street and out of view of the camera, then getting back into the vehicle before it drives away.

 People who live in West Pullman have said Redmond was a beloved fixture in the neighborhood.